About CHASE AHRC Awards

 Please note that applicants must apply for a PhD programme via the standard Courtauld application method.
 This application must be made before a CHASE AHRC studentship application can be submitted.
 Candidates submitting to the CHASE AHRC application process who have not already applied to The Courtauld will be deemed ineligible.

-Applicants will be notified by Registry if they have been put forward for CHASE AHRC funding on 20 February 2014.
+20 February 2014 - Applicants will be notified by Registry if they have been selected for CHASE AHRC funding and provided with the CHASE AHRC application form.

-Deadline for completed CHASE application forms to reach supervisor by 26 February 2014.
+26 February 2014 - Deadline for completed CHASE application forms to reach supervisor.

-All forms to be returned to Registry, signed off by Head of Research, and forwarded to CHASE on 28 February 2014.
+28 February 2014 - All forms to be returned to Registry, signed off by Head of Research, and forwarded to CHASE.

-CHASE will inform applicants of the outcome of their application by 16 April 2014.
+16 April 2014 - CHASE will inform applicants of the outcome of their application.

 Those applicants who are not successful will be automatically returned to The Courtauld's internal scholarship process.